My name is Umar Hameed, I am a keynote speaker, an author, and Neuro-Linguistic Programming (NLP) performance coach. This is my story.

 Problem two: Too many companies had weak management teams.
-The sum of the parts was greater than the whole because team members would function in self-imposed silos, displaying selfish ego-driver behavior.
+The sum of the parts was greater than the whole because team members would function in self-imposed silos, displaying selfish ego-driven behavior.

 Both issues were human problems, not business ones.

-I started No Limits to bring the latest insights from the world of Neuroscience into the business world.
+I started the company, No Limits, to bring the latest insights from the world of Neuroscience into the business world.
 My concept was to take these insights and turn them into tools and techniques that business people could embrace.